yt-project/yt/doc/source/developing/testing.rst

        test_my_ds.__name__ = test.description

        yield test
+.. note:: The inner function ``create_images`` can create any number of images,
+          as long as the corresponding filenames conform to the prefix.

 Another good example of an image comparison test is the ``PlotWindowAttributeTest`` defined in the answer testing framework and used in